lotz84/__.swift/README.md

 __.swift is a type-safe library because it uses type inference and generics.
 Therefore, you can write a program without most of the downcasting such as "as" or "as?".

+##Philosophy
+* Type safe
+* Do not reinvent the wheel
+* A port of Underscore.js to Swift

 ##Installation
 If you use `__` from swift file, copy `__.swift` folder into your project.
 That's all.